nginxinc/nginx-azure-workshops/labs/lab6/readme.md

 By the end of the lab you will be able to:

 - Build your own Azure Key Vault resource.
-- Create your self-signed certificate.
+- Create your self-signed TLS certificate.
-- Configure NGINX for Azure to listen for HTTPS traffic.
+- Configure NGINX for Azure to listen for HTTPS traffic
-- And finally, terminate TLS before proxying traffic back to backend application
+- Test and validate TLS traffic components and settings

 ## Pre-Requisites